d4l3k/cs540-project/paper.md

 # Experiments and Analysis

+For all of our experiments, we initialized the models with five "free" random historical data points, and then used those models to predict the next 20 data points, updating the models at each step.

 Commonly Bayesian Optimization methods start out with a series of random points to get an initial overview of the space.
 Our data shows that this leads to very poor performance with stateful models as 5 initial bad points can lead the model